bassim-matar/datannur/README.md

 # datannur

-datannur is a portable data catalog able to run without any server.
+datannur is a portable data catalog that can run without a server.

-This repo is proprietary code with source available.
-Please check the full [License](License) before any usage or contribution.
+This repository contains proprietary code with the source available.
+Before using or contributing, please review the full [License](LICENSE.md).
-[Jsonjsdb](https://github.com/bassim-matar/jsonjsdb) is the main library that makes the app running without server, and this one is open source and can be used to build any other app.
+If you're looking for the built version of the app, you can find it in this repository: [datannur-app](https://github.com/bassim-matar/datannur-app).

 ## Why